 Beaumaris North Primary School supports selected charities through fundraising activities within the school community.
-The Junior School Council (JSC) is responsible for our major fundraising events and the charities are generally chosen by the JSC in consultation with staff.
+The SAT Team is responsible for our major fundraising events and the charities are generally chosen by the SAT Team in consultation with staff.
 Fundraising may be whole-school events, individual year levels or even classes.
 Students are involved in all aspects of fundraising including; advertising, implementation of activities, selling of merchandise and counting money.
-We support many charities on an an annual or biennial basis including:
+We support many charities on an annual or biennial basis including:

 Love Your Sister

 Lead by parent Shae Langford-Jones, the BNPS community pulled together in 2016 and 2017 to raise an amazing $36,000 for the ‘Love Your Sister’ Organisation who raise funds for breast cancer research at the Garvan Institute of Medical Research.
 Events included a Spring Racing Luncheon, a Family Picnic and the 2017 Moomba Birdman Rally.

 Melbourne City Mission – Pyjama Day

 In 2016, we held a ‘Pyjama Day’ to raise money for the Melbourne City Mission who help thousands of people escape and avoid disadvantage, economic exclusion and social isolation.
 From children living with a disability, or young people with nowhere to call home, to people who need assistance into education or employment, they work alongside them, so they can build a better future for themselves.
 Melbourne City Mission help people find their own path to independence, providing them with the support they need along the way.